catsclaw/triumphweb/content/practical/signup/index.md

 else gets a ticket as well, you can fill this in.
 In the event of a lottery, everyone sharing the same “Group Name” will be selected together.
 This option is only available to you if none of you are trying for a Sponsored Ticket.

-There is also a spot on the signup for players that you would like to avoid, but whom you do not feel represent a safety concern.
-This is a place for you to indicate players with whom you do not wish to play closely, for whatever reason.
-At your request, we can ensure that you do not share a room or have close relations with that person’s character and that, if possible, you will be on different runs.

 ## Elite Tickets